Ltamann/ComfyUI-TBG-ETUR/README.md

 **+ Comfyui TBG_Detail_Enhancer node**

 # !!!
-The 1.07v1 version Requires at least **ComfyUI 0.3.52** with QWEN images support!!!
+The 1.07v1 version Requires at least **ComfyUI 0.3.52** with QWEN images support !!!

 **Keep in mind this is still an alpha version, and we're updating and fine-tuning it daily.
 So do the same**